better-internet/radworks-docs/docs/understanding-radicle/faq.md

 this [direct invite link][mc] to join #general.

 ## Can I run Radicle as a daemon?
-While technically possible we haven't bundled it yet in a convenient package for anyone to run in the background.
+While technically possible, we haven't bundled it yet in a convenient package for anyone to run in the background.
 We are working hard to change that so we can help people operate Radicle nodes in many different ways.
 Should you be keen to have it as a daemon right now, check out how the [seed][si[ is implemented, and